judsonlmoore/cherrywinklemoore.com/_posts/2009-07-04-learning-from-lew-a-second-light-in-the-darkness-story.markdown

 ---
 title: A Second Light in the Darkness story
-date: 2009-07-04 22:30:03 Z
 categories:
 - Learning From Lew
 tags:
 - Chinese
 - Christian
 - Psalms
-author: cherrywinklemoore
-comments: false
 excerpt: "Is one story the mother of the other?
 The truth is bigger than the question.
-  \ \nGod's Light is willing to go with us into every darkness."
+God's Light is willing to go with us into every darkness."
-layout: blog-single
-wordpress_id: 106
+image: /uploads/3558176378_0dc5fbdce51.jpg
 ---

 Several weeks ago I posted the story about a Chinese Christian pastor who said the way he survived extreme persecution was by remembering in the darkness what God had taught him in the light.